-The policy allows you to allocate premiums to the policy and the segregated funds we make available from time to time, subject to our then-current administrative rules.
+The policy allows you to allocate premiums to the segregated funds we make available from time to time, subject to our thencurrent administrative rules.

-This information folder describes the risks and benefits of the segregated funds and the maturity and death benefit guarantees.
+This information folder describes the risks and benefits of the segregated funds, the maturity and death benefit guarantees and the lifetime income benefit option.

 If your policy is a non-registered, RRSP or TFSA policy, it is a deferred annuity, which means annuity payments will commence, unless you choose otherwise, following the policy maturity date.
-If your policy is a RRIF policy, it is a payout annuity and you will receive annuity payments in accordance with the terms of the policy unless you choose otherwise.
-Any redemption when the funds are received by you will reduce the amount available for annuity payments.
+If your policy is a RRIF policy, it is a payout annuity and you will receive annuity payments in accordance with the terms of the policy, unless you choose otherwise.
+If you choose to make a redemption, it will reduce the amount available for annuity payments.
 The performance of the segregated funds you select will affect the amount available for annuity payments.
 For more information, see When your policy matures.